Adrenergic cell group C1

-Adrenergic cell group C1 is a group of cells that show evidence of phenylethanolamine N-methyltransferase (PNMT), the enzyme that converts norepinephrine to epinephrine (adrenaline); thus, they are regarded as 'putative adrenergic cells'.
-They are found in the ventrolateral medulla in conjunction with the noradrenergic cell group A1.
+Adrenergic cell group C1 is a group of cells that show evidence of containing phenylethanolamine N-methyltransferase (PNMT), the enzyme that converts norepinephrine to epinephrine (adrenaline); thus, they are regarded as 'putative adrenergic cells'.
+Cells making up this group are also known as C1 cells or C1 neurons.
+They are found in the rostral and intermediate portion of the ventrolateral medulla (RVLM, IVLM) in conjunction with the noradrenergic cell group A1.
 The adrenergic group C1 is seen in vertebrates, including rodents and primates.